STIKCall from Mark

 Not a bot.
 Not a prank.
 The real deal.

-He’d heard about Drop Reality.
+He’d heard about STIK Reality.

-DRObs.
+Social Networks.
 Miniapps.
-Products as platforms.
+Products as interactive platforms.

 He got it.